A cutting edge agri-food R&D facility in Lincolnshire, creating jobs and encouraging inward investment

 - Compromising microbiology and chemistry laboratories, high-tech test kitchen, sensory suite and seminar rooms

-Our team in the Midlands are creating a brand new agri-food research and development facility for the University of Lincoln – located at Peppermint Park which is part of the South Lincolnshire Food Enterprise Zone (FEZ) in Holbeach.
+Our team in the Midlands have delivered a brand new agri-food research and development facility for the University of Lincoln – located at Peppermint Park which is part of the South Lincolnshire Food Enterprise Zone (FEZ) in Holbeach.

-Procured via Scape Major Works as part of the National Construction framework, the facility will be the focal point of the new FEZ, delivering innovation support services, pioneering research, skills provision and knowledge exchange for agri-food businesses across Lincolnshire and beyond.
+Procured via Scape Major Works as part of the National Construction framework, the facility is the focal point of the new FEZ, delivering innovation support services, pioneering research, skills provision and knowledge exchange for agri-food businesses across Lincolnshire and beyond.

-Designed by architecture firm Pick Everard, the new facility will include microbiology and chemistry laboratories, a high-tech test kitchen and sensory suite, break space, and seminar rooms.
-It will act as an innovation hub – promoting the rapid uptake of advanced technologies such as robotics and automation and ensuring the UK’s agri-food industry remains competitive.
+Designed by architecture firm Pick Everard, the new facility includes microbiology and chemistry laboratories, a high-tech test kitchen and sensory suite, break space, and seminar rooms.
+It acts as an innovation hub – promoting the rapid uptake of advanced technologies such as robotics and automation and ensuring the UK’s agri-food industry remains competitive.

-The facility will build on the success of the university’s existing Holbeach campus, which is home to the National Centre for Food Manufacturing.
+The facility is built on the success of the university’s existing Holbeach campus, which is home to the National Centre for Food Manufacturing.

 Stuart Kerr, Operations Director at Willmott Dixon: